 Eva is the Oscar winner's only child from her first marriage to Italian filmmaker Franco Amurri.
 She was born after her mom had already made a name for herself starring in The Rocky Horror Picture Show.
 Since the actress continued booking films right and left, young Eva spent much of her childhood backstage on her mother's movie sets.

-"It kind of is almost like being part of the circus," said Martino told Today about that time in her life.
+"It kind of is almost like being part of the circus," Martino told Today about that time in her life.
 "There's something really fun and adventurous."

 A Small Break From Acting